 Hymns and the New Zealand and Australian Anthems were sung and the “Lord’s Prayer” recited as part of the service.

-A lone piper played to start the laying of wreathes in memory of those who have fallen too place.
+A lone piper played to start the laying of wreathes in memory of those who have fallen.
 As many organisations and individuals offering tributes, the rest of the band joined in the make it a unique experience.

 Below are a few of those laying tributes.